taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 4: Phrases and Terms to Avoid.md

 # Phrases and Terms to Avoid in Accuray Documentation

-> **NOTE:** This docment contains a list of phrases / terms to avoid while creating technical documentation, along with providing rationale/alternative wording.
+> This docment contains a list of phrases / terms to avoid while creating technical documentation, along with providing rationale/alternative wording.
 Phrases and terms will be listed in alphabetical order.

 ## Advised Replacement Terms and Phrases